 Back up your files on Windows.
 Backup is the best strategy to avoid data loss.
 Making an extra copy of the important files on your computer to an external hard drive, cloud service is one way to go.
 Also, create a Windows backup or enable System Restore on your PC.

 Allocate more disk space to Recycle Bin.
-If there is enough disk space on your computer, you may consider give more disk space to Recycle Bin.
+If there is enough disk space on your computer, you may consider giving more disk space to Recycle Bin.
 Windows will automatically erase deleted files from Recycle Bin when the allocated disk space for Recycle Bin is used up.
-With more space for Recycle Bin, there is a bigger chance that the files deleted long time ago still can be undeleted from Recycle Bin.
+With more space for Recycle Bin, there is a bigger chance that the files deleted a long time ago still can be undeleted from Recycle Bin.

 Right-click the Recycle Bin and select Properties;

-Under General tab, select Custom size;
+Under the General tab, select Custom size;